 Rouages: “Managing the procurement and setup of equipment at events”

-Pascale Hugonnet-Susini is the logistics and events team leader in the Logistics Department.
-From conferences and exhibitions to ceremonies, as well as vehicle loans and lost-and-found items… Learn more about all her responsibilities in the “Rouages” video series produced by the University of Montpellier.
+Pascale Hugonnet-Susini is the logistics and events team leader within the Logistics Department.
+From conferences, exhibitions, and ceremonies to vehicle loans and lost-and-found items… Learn about all her responsibilities in the “Rouages” video series produced by the University of Montpellier.

 Highlights of the Year

 At the top of the list of her many responsibilities is the coordination and management of events.
-The president’s New Year’s address in January, an open house in February, a staff appreciation day in June, a two-day orientation for new students held at the Jardin des Plantes in September, a children’s Christmas party in December… Throughout the year, Pascale Hugonnet-Susini and her team work behind the scenes to make the major social gatherings possible—events that foster a sense of belonging for everyone at the University of Montpellier.“An event like the president’s New Year’s reception, which is held between noon and 2 p.m., means a full day of on-site work for us, from setting up to taking down the equipment,” she explains.
+The president’s New Year’s address in January, an open house in February, a staff appreciation day in June, a two-day orientation for new students held at the Jardin des Plantes in September, a children’s Christmas celebration in December… Throughout the year, Pascale Hugonnet-Susini and her team work behind the scenes to make these major social gatherings possible, which help foster a sense of belonging for everyone at the University of Montpellier.“An event like the president’s New Year’s reception, which is held between noon and 2 p.m., means a full day of on-site work for us, from setting up to taking down the equipment,” she explains.

 Lost and Found Vehicles and Items

-To see what her latest task involves, we follow her into a small room next to the logistics and events department.“This is Ali Baba’s cave,” she says as she opens the doors of a cabinet filled with lost and found items from the university: glasses, headphones, gloves, pouches, bags, as well as clothing and even a few bicycles…“I’ve never found anything particularly unusual, except for a few pairs of forgotten underwear,” adds Pascale Hugonnet-Susini.
+To see what her latest task involves, we follow her into a small room next to the logistics and events department.“This is Ali Baba’s cave,” she says as she opens the doors to a cabinet filled with items found around the university: glasses, headphones, gloves, pouches, bags, as well as clothing and even a few bicycles…“I’ve never found anything particularly unusual, except for a few pairs of forgotten underwear,” adds Pascale Hugonnet-Susini.

 From housekeeping to logistics